For this installment of Classic Steel, we are going to take a look back at KTM’s all-new 250 motocrosser for 1998.

 In 1998, KTM made the bold decision to go their own way and introduced a radically new 250 motocrosser.
 The redesigned 250SX provided a less European feel, while still offering a uniquely KTM experience.
 While it was far from a world-beater, it did show that KTM was not ready to fade into the heap of retired European marques like Maico, Bultaco and CZ.
 Photo Credit: Stephan LeGrand

 Overall, the 1998 KTM 250SX proved to be a major step forward for the brand, but not the dragon-slayer many in Austria had hoped for.
 Packed with innovation and clearly willing to go its own way, the new 250SX proved both more conventional, and more eccentric than any KTM before.
 With its no-link “smart shock” and conventional forks, it provided a unique alternative to the traditional Japanese offerings, while still catering to the moto mainstream with better ergonomics and sharper handling.
-Its motor was still more tree-dodger than berm-buster, but for someone looking to march to the beat of a different drummer, the 1998 KTM offered the most compelling Austrian argument since the days of Jack Penton.
+Its motor was still more tree-dodger than berm-buster, but for someone looking to march to the beat of a different drummer, the 1998 KTM offered the most compelling Austrian argument since the days of John Penton.

 For your daily dose of old school moto goodness, make sure to follow me on Instagram and Twitter @tonyblazier